DimMalysh/REST-API/README.md

-# REST-API by Konstantin Kokorin
+# TwitchAPI by Konstantin Kokorin
 Creating simple app using the Twitch API.